-I have always been inspired, intrigued and fascinated with this planet and the diversity of life which inhabits it.
+I have a deep passion for environmental protection.
+I can’t remember a time when I was not fascinated by the amazing plants and animals we are so lucky to have in our very own backyards in subtropical Brisbane, Australia.
 This led me on a path of completing an undergraduate degree in science, followed by a range of jobs in the Queensland State and Local governments which aimed to reduce the environmental impacts of people on nature.
-I then decided to return to university and scientific investigation in 2013 and began my Masters by Reseach which ultimately metamorphosed into a PhD.
+I then decided to return to university and scientific investigation in 2013 and began my Masters by Research which ultimately metamorphosed into a PhD.

 Topics I have researched for my PhD and other projects include:

 - biodiversity, regeneration and recruitment in remnant reserves of a critically endangered tree: Melaleuca irbyana